Build & deploy pipeline

 looks for zerops.yml in the working directory.

-If you just want to deploy your already built application to Zerops, use the zcli deploy command instead.
+If you just want to deploy your already built application to Zerops, use the zcli service deploy

 Build phase